ashish-augustine/react-tree-component/README.md

 # Drag & Drop Tree Component

-Implementing a drag-and-drop functionality for tree component in React.
+This project demonstrates a drag-and-drop functionality for tree component in React.
 Arborist Library is used here, which works well with tree structures.
 This complex react tree provides advanced drag-and-drop capabilities smoothly, enables toggling of different directories (nodes) & their sub-directories.
 This tree component can easily handle millions of data.